 Use this centralized resource center to get and stay organized with the financial and operational data you'll be using throughout your buy-side due diligence procedures.
 Also, don't forget to send out a financial information request list based on data you already have and what you still need.

-Does all of this seem like an awful lot to do for a buyer?
+Now, with everything we’ve discussed today, does it all seem like an awful lot to do for a buyer?
 Yes, indeed.
 But as we said, it's tough to be too organized and meticulous during your due diligence.
-The good news, however, is that you're not alone with Embark's mergers & acquisitions expertise at the ready.
+The good news, though, is that you're not alone, especially with Embark's mergers & acquisitions expertise at the ready.
 With our Transaction Advisory team leading the way, you can be sure you’re making a fully-informed decision.